 Usually, rhubarb will go bad after 3 or 4 days if stored at room temperature, but this also depends on the temperature of the room it’s in; the cooler the room, the better.

-If wrapped in foil and stored in the fridge, rhubarb remains fresh for over two weeks, sometimes as long as a month.
-When stored in a perforated bag, it will last for a similar amount of time, though likely a little less.
+If kept in foil and kept in the fridge, rhubarb will stay fresh for more than two weeks, occasionally up to one month.
+When kept in a bag with holes, it will last almost as long, but probably a bit less.

 Try to keep rhubarb away from any ethylene-producing fruits or veggies in the fridge, as they’ll only make it go off quicker.

 It’s also important to note that if the rhubarb wasn’t refrigerated in the store, it won’t last as long for you, so be sure to keep an eye on it around the 2-week mark.